WealthRocket is reader-supported. When you buy through links on the website, we may earn an affiliate commission. Learn more

 Pros

-• PC Optimum Rewards: While all PC Mastercards help you collect and cash PC Optimum points, if you’re already a regular shopper at these places, then a PC Financial credit card will give you savings of up to a 3% return.
+• Earn PC Optimum Rewards: While all PC Mastercards help you collect and cash PC Optimum points, a PC Financial credit card will give you even more savings if you’re a regular shopper at these places.

-• No Annual Fee: Any PC Financial Mastercard you choose from, whether it’s their lowest tier up to their PC World Elite Mastercard, requires no annual fee.
-Not only will you be redeeming hundreds in points, you won’t be losing your hard-earned cash to a high annual fee.
+• No annual fee: Any PC Mastercard you choose, whether from the lowest tier up to the PC World Elite Mastercard, has no annual fee.
+Not only will you be redeeming hundreds in points, but you also won’t be losing your hard-earned cash just to have the card.

 Cons

-• Higher Than Average Interest Rates: : Interest rates on the PC Financial Mastercard range between 20.97% to 22.97%.
+• Higher-than-average interest rates: Interest rates on the PC Financial Mastercard range between 20.97% to 22.97%.
 But if you miss your minimum payment, it can go up to 27.97%.
+If you’re known to miss a credit card payment or two, this may not be the best card for you.

-• High-Income Requirements for Premium Cards: Like we’ve said, the lowest tier PC Mastercard has no income requirements, but the PC World Mastercard and PC World Elite card put these credit cards beyond the reach of average Canadians.
+• High income requirements for premium cards: The lowest tier PC Mastercard has no income requirements, but the PC World Mastercard and PC World Elite card do, putting them beyond the reach of average-earning Canadians.

-• Redemption Only in Affiliated Stores: While you will earn a good “cashback” on your card, you may only redeem it at Loblaws owned stores.
+• Redemption only in affiliated stores: While you will earn a good cash back rate on your card, you may only redeem those rewards at Loblaw-owned stores.

-• No Other Perks/Benefits: PC Mastercard does not include any other perks or benefits like most competitors.
-These added bonuses from other providers can be extremely valuable.
+• No other perks/benefits: PC Financial cards don’t come with many other perks or benefits the way other credit card companies do.
+These added bonuses from other providers can be very valuable.

 Similar Cards:

-The Canadian trie Triangle Mastercard offers similar benefits for those who frequently shop at Canadian Tire and affiliated stores.
+The Canadian Tire Triangle Mastercard offers similar benefits for those who frequently shop at Canadian Tire and affiliated stores.

 Frequently Asked Questions